sachinprajapati8604/To-Do-List-JS/README.md

 ### Features

-*add a task and pick date & time to complete the task.
+* add a task and pick date & time to complete the task.
-*you will get successfull alert for add a task.
+* you will get successfull alert for add a task.
-*a better visualisation for list items.
+* a better visualisation for list items.
-*You can add multiple items.
+* You can add multiple items.
-*Live Date and Time visualisation.
+* Live Date and Time visualisation.
-*countdown time for every task you will add.
+* countdown time for every task you will add.
-*automatic color change <b> progress bar</b> .
+* automatic color change <b> progress bar</b> .
-*date and time funtions to visualize .
+* date and time funtions to visualize .
-*you will get alert when task end.
+* You will get alert when task end.
-*You can remove the list items.
+* You can remove the list items.

 <hr>

 ### Others

-*I added some edge cases.
+* I added some edge cases.
-*You can't add empty task to list.
+* You can't add empty task to list.
-*You have to fill both input and date time.
+* You have to fill both input and date time.
-*You can't pick the past date and time if you do this it give you alert like "please pick a future date time".
+* You can't pick the past date and time if you do this it give you alert like "please pick a future date time".
-*I have added <b>Enter Key</b> funtionality.
+* I have added <b>Enter Key</b> funtionality.
-*I have added media query for responsiveness.
+* I have added media query for responsiveness.
-*I have added reset funtionlity of input and date time after a successfull task added to list.
+* I have added reset funtionlity of input and date time after a successfull task added to list.

 <hr>